 How to Get Around Sicily

-Now you know all about the best hiking in Sicily, it’s time to figure out how you’ll access these epic hikes.
+Now you know all about the best hikes in Sicily, it’s time to figure out how you’ll access these epic trails.

 Hiking in Sicily without a car is also possible.
 Thankfully, there are decent bus and train services reaching most parts of Sicily.
 But, we recommend driving as that’s much more convenient and time efficient.
-Additionally, you’ll have more freedom and flexibility to explore Sicily at your pace, without restriction.
+Additionally, you’ll have more freedom and flexibility to explore Sicily at your own pace without restriction.

 When Is the Best Time to Hike in Sicily?